18F/eng-hiring/_pages/detailed-process.md

 Any changes to the process or guides should happen between cohorts (probably: as the result of a retrospective on the cohort).
 Of course, if there are egregious errors, mid-stream corrections are OK, but as much as possible we should strive to present the same selection process to every candidate.

-This helps ensure consistency and fairness consistency into the process.
+This helps ensure consistency and fairness into the process.
 It also lets us collect statistics and compare results between cohorts, letting us take a more data-driven approach to hiring.

 ## Selection Process